micro/go-micro/README.md

 # Go Micro

-Go Micro is a microservices client/server library utilising HTTP/RPC and protobuf.
+Go Micro is a microservices library which provides the fundamental building blocks for writing fault tolerant distributed systems at scale.
 It is part of the [Micro](https://github.com/myodc/micro) toolchain.

 An example server can be found in go-micro/template.